 Thermodynamics of low temperature volatile ices and liquids

-Laboratory study of volatiles in solar system environments such as the satellites of Jupiter, Saturn, Uranus, and Neptune; dwarf planets; asteroids; comets; Centaurs; and Kuiper belt objects
+Behavior of volatiles on outer solar system bodies such as the satellites of Jupiter, Saturn, Uranus, and Neptune; dwarf planets; asteroids; comets; Centaurs; and Kuiper Belt objects

 We're always looking for undergraduates!
-Throughout the school year and summer there are opportunities to participate.
+There are opportunities to participate in both the school year and the summer.
 Past students have contributed to all areas of our collaboration and earned various grants and fellowships to support their work.
+Consider applying for the NAU NASA Space Grant program with one of our senior researchers!

 Most summers the Astrophysical Materials Lab hosts a student through that National Science Foundation Research Experiences for Undergraduates program via the NAU Astronomy & Planetary Science Department.
 This program covers housing, travel, and provides a stipend.
 Please consider applying!